-Forecasts are based on Snake River flow information from the U.S. Bureau of Reclamation.
+Forecasts are based on Snake River flow information from the U.S. Geological Survey.
 Flows below Milner Dam and through the power plant depend on having water above irrigation needs.

 Other factors include: